-In Malaya (the former name of Malaysia before independence), Khim’s parents spawned ten children in equal proportion of gender.
-All of her female siblings except Khim are still alive and reasonably healthy.
+In Malaya (the former name of Peninsular Malaysia before independence), Khim’s parents spawned ten children in equal proportion of gender between 1920 and 193.
+In late 2019, all of her female siblings except Khim are still alive and reasonably healthy.
 Judging by the five sisters’ temperament and appearance, there has always been the consensus that Khim is the sweetest, gentlest, kindest and prettiest.
 Of the five, she was second in seniority.
 The eldest is eleven years older, soon to become a centenarian.

 A cousin of mine once mentioned that Khim’s good looks were those of one in a million.
 From a very young age, Khim had always appeared to be a person of mixed race, sometimes looking more European than even a true Eurasian.
 So far, no one has been able to ascertain as to whether there was any trace of Caucasian on Khim’s maternal side of the family.
 The best account so far of the alleged infusion of foreign blood is that Khim’s six-year old maternal grandfather who migrated with his father from California to China had a tall stature and fair complexion, as recounted by Khim’s mother.
 However, there is still no one who knows with certainty whether Khim’s maternal grandfather was indeed Caucasian, Eurasian or Asian.
 Whilst pursuing family history and genetic profiling may shed light on Khim’s atypical looks, I have not yet entertained any detailed genealogical research nor deployed genetic tracing of her ancestry to resolve this mystery, though my having four locks of her hair could potentially provide some answers in the future through science.